spcourse/sql/2 movies/movies.md

 ## Usage

-To test your queries on CS50 IDE, you can query the database by running
+To test your queries, you can query the database by running

 ```
 $ cat filename.sql | sqlite3 movies.db